Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ## Example of starting seed for checksums
 ![Starting seed](Pictures/Metadata_checksum.png)

 The seed for Checksum is always "Magic" followed by 0x2F, 0x15.
-If "Magic" is included into the checksum and replaced by 5x 0x00, it becomes simply 0x4E, 0x54 ("NT" in Ascii), but the save will be rejected as non legit by the camera.
+If "Magic" is included into the checksum and replaced by 5x 0x00, it becomes simply 0x4E, 0x54 ("NT" in Ascii, I expected something more meaningfull but not...), but the save will be rejected as non legit by the camera.

 # Part 3: Calibrating the sensor